🪨

 • James Berry Vineyard property in Willow Creek District west of Paso Robles; no public tasting room

-• Single-block bottlings: Bone Rock, Rocket Block, Heart Stone, others; selected adjacent Willow Creek District properties supply additional fruit
+• Single-block bottlings: Bone Rock, Rocket Block, Heart Stone, and others from designated James Berry parcels plus adjacent Willow Creek properties

 Wines to Try